Santa Clara Broncos football: Tom Fears

+Len Casanova

 Leonard Casanova was a skilled Punter for Santa Clara in 1923.
 Standing on his own one-yard line, he punted a ball that went out of bounds on rival St. Mary's one yard line.
 Total distance, 98 yards.
 His career as head coach began in 1946 and covered four years at Santa Clara, one at Pittsburgh, 16 at Oregon.
-His 1949 Santa Clara Broncos football team team beat Bear Bryant's Kentucky in the 1950 Orange Bowl.
+His 1949 Santa Clara Broncos football team beat Bear Bryant's Kentucky in the 1950 Orange Bowl.

+Brent Jones

-Brent Jones helped the Broncos to two Western Football Conference championships and was all-conference three times.
+Brent Jones helped the Broncos to two Western Football Conference championships and was named to the all-conference team three times.

 Pro Football Hall of Fame

 Born in Guadalajara, Mexico, Fears was the son of a Mexican mother, Carmen Valdés, and an American father, mining engineer Charles William Fears.
-Selected as a defensive back by the Los Angeles Rams in the eleventh round (103rd overall) of the 1945 NFL Draft, he is distinguished as being the first Mexican-born player to be drafted into the National Football League.
+Selected as a defensive back by the Los Angeles Rams in the eleventh round (103rd overall) of the 1945 NFL draft, he is distinguished as being the first Mexican-born player to be drafted into the National Football League.
 Fears quickly made his mark as a wide receiver, while also displaying his versatility by playing on defense.
 During his first three seasons at the professional level, he led all NFL receivers in catches, and broke the league's single-season record with 77 catches in 1949.